AdamBjork/API-Lab-Group-5/Tittos folder/whiteboard/README.md

 # Contributors

-This code builds upon the whiteboard example provided on the socket.io's website (https://socket.io/demos/whiteboard/)
+This code builds upon the whiteboard example provided on the socket.io's website (https://socket.io/demos/whiteboard/) and developed by Tsvetan (Titto) Vasilev.

-Tsvetan (Titto) Vasilev